jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 If Alice were to simply measure her qubit, she would get a random result of 0 or 1.
 If Bob then measured his qubit, he would get the same result.
 However, this alone cannot be used to send information as Alice has no control over the result of her measurement.

 Instead, Alice performs a joint [Bell Measurement](#bell-measurement) of the data qubit with her entangled qubit.
 This results in two bits of classical information that say which of the four possible Bell states the qubits are in.
-Alice then sends these two bits of information to Bob over a normal (classical) communictaion channel.
+Alice then sends these two bits of information to Bob over a normal (classical) communication channel.

 Bob applies one of the following quantum operations to his entangled qubit, depending on the two classical bits he receives from Alice: